 Andrew Howard says: “The SDGs can also offer a way of understanding how investments align to an investor’s personal values.
-A wide array of solutions appeared over the last five years in the form of SDG-focused funds and measurement and reporting tools.
+A wide array of solutions have appeared in the form of SDG-focused funds and measurement and reporting tools.

 "However, it can be difficult to pick out which solutions offer new ways of thinking with meaningful outcomes versus products and tools that have simply been rebranded without much fundamental change.”